Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Param0: Background pattern high word
 - Param1: Background pattern low word
 - Param2: Height in lines
-- Param3: Display List Definition & Process Flags to use
+- Param3: Display List Definition to use
 - Param4: Y position to start at (signed 2's complement, can be off-display)

 Adds the provided background pattern to Display list column 0.

-The source is clipped to the display list's height (either 200 or 400 lines depending on whether the Double Scan flag in parameter 4 is set or not).
+The source is clipped to the display list's height (400 lines).
 The display list is not affected if the source falls entirely off-display.

 PRAM pointers 2 and 3 are used and not preserved.